thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 Higher level abstractions that build on basic objects and provide additional func.

-A **Deployment** controller provides declarative updates for Pods and ReplicaSets.
+A **Deployment** controller provides declarative updates for Pods and ReplicaSets. wrap and simplify ReplicaSet
 We describe the desired state in the Deployment object and the Deployment Controller changes the actual state to the desired.
-This is the recommended controller to use over replica sets, as it encompasses replica sets and you can change the spec and Kubernetes can do a rolling update/grade of all the containers, history and rollback. the labels and selectors between the deployment and the replica set must match.
+This is the recommended controller to use over replica sets, as it encompasses replica sets and you can change the spec and Kubernetes can do a rolling update/grade of all the containers, history and rollback. the labels and selectors between the deployment and the replica set must match. zero downtime upgrading by creating new pods before destroying old Rolling updates
+    create new pod with new version before deleting old one default blue-green deployments
+    a/b
+    multiple environments with different versions canary deployments
+    a small amount of traffic goes to new versions rollbacks
+    something went wrong so we roll back rollback

+minReadySeconds
+  wait 10 seconds to make sure container doesn't crash

-A **ReplicaSet** ensures that a specified number of Pods replicas are running at any one time
+A **ReplicaSet** ensures that a specified number of Pods replicas are running at any one time a declarative way to manage pods self healing mechanism ensure requested number of pods are available provide fault tolerance can be used to scale pods no need to create Pods directly used by deployments unqiue name of replica set will follow through to pod name, with another identifier to make the pod unique

 With **StatefulSet**, we can run stateful apps.
 Impl apps with unique nw id or persistent storage and guarantee, ordered graceful deployment, scaling, deletion, termination as well as orderd and automated rolling updates.